 Outdoor models must be vented with listed vent material per the following instructions and installed with the optional factory-supplied outdoor vent kit.
-A special vent cap and air intake hood are provided in accordance with CSA requirements.
-These must be installed directly on the vent pipe as illustrated in Fig. 29.
+A special vent cap is provided in accordance with CSA requirements.
+It must be installed directly on the vent pipe as illustrated in Fig. 29 on page 30.